Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 #### Custom Scan View Delegate

 Make sure to also implement the [`NetverifyCustomScanViewControllerDelegate`](https://jumio.github.io/mobile-sdk-ios/Netverify/Protocols/NetverifyCustomScanViewControllerDelegate.html) protocol and set the `customScanViewControllerDelegate` to the received scanViewController before presenting.

+When the scanner has a help animation, the delegate `netverifyCustomScanViewController:shouldDisplayHelpWithText:animationView:forReason:` is called.
+A help text and animated view is provided, relevant to the scanner type, that can be shown to assist the user.

 For some countries, end-users need to be informed about some legal constraints before scanning.
 In this case `netverifyCustomScanViewController:shouldDisplayLegalAdvice:completion:` is called.
 Make sure to display the message provided via this call.